TorchlightSoftware/mongo-watch/README.md

 This watcher ties into the MongoDB replication log (local.oplog.rs) by default, but you can also tie into local.oplog.$main on a master DB.
 It then notifies your watchers any time the data changes.

+# ** Deprecated **

+### I'm no longer actively using this library and make no guarantees of a quick response.
+I'll leave it in its present state, and make some efforts to merge pull requests.
+If you're interested in maintaining it, please contact me: info at torchlightsoftware.com.

+### In leiu of this library, I would recommend checking out Meteor, Firebase, or Strongloop/Loopback.
+All of these  have built robust server <-> client replication protocols, and have the resources to maintain and support their solutions.

+## Overview

 In order to use this you must:

 *replication log*